abhayran/styleNeRF/README.md

 ```

 It will create folder `results/{dataset_name}/{scene_name}` and run inference on all test data, finally create a gif out of them and save to `./nerf.gif`.

+- Example: A NeRF model trained first on the synthetic lego truck data with 400 x 400 images, then learned the style of the Van Gogh's starry night image using the `memory_saving` mode, using a GPU with 8GB of memory.
+Memory saving mode enables working GPUs with quite low memory.

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/40629249/124356665-6ca45680-dc17-11eb-8830-45399841ecdd.gif)